 Note: You must set the custom frequency in hours as an integer value.
 For example, 1, 2, 3 but not 1.5 or 1.75.

 Pagination: An API response for each PagerDuty object fetches one page with a maximum of 100 records.
 However, you can configure PagerDuty using the REST API to retrieve up to 10,000 records via pagination, with the sum of

-Rate Limit: PagerDuty imposes a limit of a maximum of 900 API calls per minute per organization to ensure that their system remains stable for usage by all users.
+Rate Limit: PagerDuty imposes a limit of 900 API calls per minute per organization.
+If the limit is exceeded, Hevo defers the ingestion till the limits reset.
 Read API Rate Limits to know more about rate limits, and configure a suitable ingestion frequency for your Pipeline.